Each year Weston Museum plays host to a number of events which provide opportunities for both enthusiasts and families to enjoy a great day out.

 Community exhibition on the Alzheimer’s Society with photographs from the A1 Camera Club and oral histories, a Sharing Heritage project led by museum volunteers.
 Refreshments on sale in Clara’s café.

 Bring the whole family to the museum to enjoy a traditional Punch and Judy show, a British seaside favourite.
 Shows will take place in our beautiful covered courtyard at 11am, 1pm and 3pm each Friday during August.
 Shows are performed by our wonderful, local Punch and Judy Professor – Paul Wheeler – http://

 Weston Museum is free entry and the galleries showcase the history of Weston and North Somerset, including some historical punch and judy memorabilia.
 You can also enjoy refreshments in our cafe and browse our shop for your own souvenirs.

 Imagine what it is like to be a paleontologist digging for fossils and learn about our ancient past in this special family friendly event.
 Meet a Tyrannosaurus Rex and have your photo taken dressed as a dinosaur!

 Children can dig for finds in our Big Dig pits and match them up to identify the creatures that lived on the earth millions of years ago, before exploring the galleries and marvelling at some amazing real fossil specimens from the local area.
-On the Saturday, we will also be visited by a scary Tyrannosaurus Rex called ‘Titch’, who will be spending the day in our courtyard.
+We will also be visited by a scary Tyrannosaurus Rex called ‘Titch’, who will be spending the weekend in our courtyard.
 Children can dress up like a dinosaur and have their picture taken with this almost life size dinosaur!

 There is no need to book for this event and there is no charge to join in, just drop in throughout the day on the Saturday (10-5) or Sunday (10-4).